The Writers Center provides multiple scholarship opportunities for students. For more information contact the Writers Center Director.

 This is a monthly opportunity for writers to share their original work.
 All ECC students, faculty, and community members are welcome.
 Join us to share your work and receive feedback from others and/or be an audience member enjoying the works of others.
 Coffee House events are held from 7 p.m. to 9 p.m. in Building B, Room B270.

 Spire is the college's visual arts and literary magazine published each spring by ECC students.
 Submissions of original student works are sought in poetry, prose, drawing, printmaking, and photography.
-To submit work, complete the form available at the Writers Center.
+Apply now by completing the online form.